Enga language

 Enga is a language of the East New Guinea Highlands spoken by a quarter-million people in Enga Province, Papua New Guinea.
-It has the largest number of speakers of any native language in New Guinea, and is second over all after Papuan Malay.
+It has the largest number of speakers of any Trans–New Guinea language, as well as any native language in New Guinea, and is second overall after Papuan Malay.

 An Enga-based pidgin is used by speakers of Arafundi languages.